Whether in hand, under foot, or on display—there’s nothing quite like the look and feel of real timber.

 American Walnut is a fine and generally straight-grained timber, although often it has an attractive wavy or curly grain, giving it a highly decorative figure.
 The colour of its heartwood ranges from a golden to a rich chocolate brown colour, sometimes with narrow streaks of a darker purplish-brown.

-It’s a popular choice for use in furniture, joinery and other fine woodworking, so it was only natural for MAKARLU® to include American Walnut in the range.
+A popular choice for use in furniture, joinery and other fine woodworking—it was only natural for Makarlu to include American Walnut in our range.

 European Ash is a highly regarded timber in Scandinavian furniture and interior design, thanks to its beautiful grain and light tones.